-‘The capuchin has a small brain, and it's pretty much focused on food and sex,” said Keith Chen, a Yale economist who along with Laurie Santos, a psychologist, are the two researchers who have had made the study. ''You should really think of a capuchin as a bottomless stomach of want,” Chen says. ”You can feed them marshmallows all day, they'll throw up and then come back for more.''
+"The capuchin has a small brain, and it's pretty much focused on food and sex,'' said Keith Chen, a Yale economist who along with Laurie Santos, a psychologist, are the two researchers who have had made the study. ''You should really think of a capuchin as a bottomless stomach of want,'' Chen says. ''You can feed them marshmallows all day, they'll throw up and then come back for more.''

-At first, they put two in different cages, each with a lever.
+At first, they put two monkeys in different cages, each with a lever.
 When the lever was pulled, the neighboring monkey would receive food.
-If not altruism, it was still a form of cooperation which was put to the test – the typical tamarin pulled the lever about 40 percent of the time.
+If not altruism, it was still a form of cooperation that was put to the test -- the typical tamarin pulled the lever about 40 percent of the time.

-At first, the mindless altruist was pulling the lever every time, never missing a cage for its food, while the other tamarins responded in the same way 50 percent of the time.
-The other monkeys soon understood, though, that the mindless altruist was just pulling the lever anyway, indifferently of whether it was reciprocated or not - their response dropped to 30 percent of the time.
+At first, the mindless altruist was pulling the lever every time, never missing a chance to deliver food, while the other tamarins responded in the same way 50 percent of the time.
+The other monkeys soon understood, though, that the mindless altruist was just pulling the lever anyway, regardless of whether it was reciprocated or not - their response then dropped to 30 percent of the time.

 When Chen and Santos first started their study, they didn't have a particular goal in mind.
-It was just as simple as giving a monkey a dollar and see what would happen, which was exactly the case, instead of the dollar, however, a silver disc with a hole in its center was employed a means of currency for the capuchins.
+It was just as simple as giving a monkey a dollar and see what would happen, which was exactly the case.
+Instead of the dollar, however, a silver disc with a hole in its center was employed as a means of currency for the capuchins.

 They then taught them how to gamble, and saw they made the same irrational decisions a human gambler would make as well.
 The data generated by the capuchin monkeys, Chen says, ''make them statistically indistinguishable from most stock-market investors.''